777arc/textbook/content/channel_coding.rst

 .. image:: ../_images/tx_rx_chain.svg
    :align: center
    :target: ../_images/tx_rx_chain.svg
+   :alt: The wireless communications transmit receive chain showing both sides of a transceiver

 Observe that there are multiple encoding steps in the transmit-receive chain.
 Source coding, our first step, is not the same as channel coding; source coding is meant to compress the data to be transmitted as much as possible, just like when you zip files to reduce the space taken.
 Namely the output of the source encoding block should be **smaller** than the data input, but the output of channel encoding will be larger than its input because redundancy is added.